Skip to main content

 Read Below a Proficient Level

-Our partnership with South Dakota educators, Black Hills Reads, and SFEC, we areshaping powerful learning habits to increase our youth’s reading achievement levels when they’re the most impressionable through book ownership, author interactions, and class materials.
+Together we are shaping powerful learning habits to increase our youth’s reading achievement levels when they’re the most impressionable through book ownership, author interactions, and class materials.

-As an extension of our established South Dakota Festival of Books and One Book South Dakota programs, SDHC launched the Young Readers One Book program in 2014 to increase literacy excitement and inspire children’s imagination.
-The Young Readers Festival hosts at least a dozen children’s/YA authors and illustrators to speak directly to students in schools and local cultural centers after they’ve received their free books and classroom materials.
+As an extension of our established South Dakota Festival of Books and One Book South Dakota programs, SDHC launched the Young Readers One Book program in 2014 to increase excitement about reading and inspire children’s imagination.
+The Young Readers Festival hosts at least a dozen children’s/YA authors and illustrators who speak directly to students in schools and local cultural centers.
+SDHC also works with Black Hills Reads and SFEC to create a special “storytime” video with the author and/or illustrator of the Young Readers One Book, which educators can use as part of their curriculum, allowing students to interact with the creator of the book they own!

 Our program’s success is only made possible through the generous donations we’ve received over the years.
 We’re grateful for the many supporters who have joined us on this incredible journey.
-While we’ve gone from delivering a few thousand books to over 14,000 across the state this year, we acknowledge that our mission goes beyond these contributions.
-As we work to inspire young minds, we invite others to join us in our efforts to profoundly impact and inspire our youth in 2024 and beyond.
+While we’ve gone from delivering a few thousand books to over 14,000 across the state in 2023 and 2024, we acknowledge that our mission goes beyond these contributions.
+As we work to inspire young minds, we invite others to join us in our efforts to profoundly impact and inspire our youth in 2025 and beyond.

 Young Readers Festival authors can be found on the Festival of Books page.